Terrone: Etymology

 According to the Grande dizionario della lingua italiana ("Great Dictionary of the Italian Language" GDLI), the term terrone derives from terra (Italian for "land"), with the suffix -one.
 The Dizionario etimologico della lingua italiana ("Etymological Dictionary of the Italian Language, DELI) defines it as a toponymy referring to the Terra di Lavoro, the Ancient Campania (Campania Felix), a vast area of agricultural work in the Kingdom of Naples and subsequently in the Kingdom of the Two Sicilies, or to the other "lands" (term which designated some provinces) of the Kingdom of Naples, such as the Terra di Bari or the Terra di Otranto.

 The reference to the land is also variously explained by the GDLI as "land eater", "person with dark skin colour, similar to the land" or "originating from lands subject to earthquakes".
-The term "southern" may have originated as a syncrasis of terre[moto] and [meridi]one ("person from a land [such as Southern Italy] prone to earthquakes").
+The term may have originated as a syncrasis of terre[moto] and [meridi]one ("person from a land [such as Southern Italy] prone to earthquakes").